 The INFF pioneer countries are taking different approaches to developing the scoping exercise and INFF roadmap.
 Cabo Verde initiated a short inception phase, with an initial assessment culminating in a first draft of an INFF roadmap, which lays out a more detailed diagnostic exercise to be undertaken as part of the INFF's main operational phase.
-In contrast, in the Kyrgyz Republic, the emerging plan (as per discussions in the initial INFF scoping mission in November 2019) is for a longer (around ninemonth) inception phase, which will incorporate a full diagnostic.
-(See Figure 3.2.)
+In contrast, in the Kyrgyz Republic, the emerging plan (as per discussions in the initial INFF scoping mission in November 2019) is for a longer (around nine-month) inception phase, which will incorporate a full diagnostic and be supported by a Development Finance Assessment (See Figure 3).